Gemini321/PyPy-interpreter/README.md

 2. It can run conditional statements and loops
 3. Only print(..., (end=...)), range(), input() functions are supported(only one or two strings or variables can be printed for one time)

-## Experiments
+## Tests

-The experiments consist of eight parts.
+The tests consist of eight parts.

 1. simple add, simple substract, simple multipy, simple divide: the default value are '123' and '456', and testers can enter two value that you want to calculate.